EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml.rst

 .. currentmodule:: muse

-The following details the TOML input for MUSE.
-The general format for TOML files is described in a :ref:`previous section <toml-primer>`.
-Here, we focus on sections and attributes that are meaningful to MUSE.
+This section details the TOML input for MUSE.
+The format for TOML files is described in this :ref:`previous section <toml-primer>`.
+Here, however, we focus on sections and attributes that are specific to MUSE.

 The TOML file can be read using :py:func:`~readers.toml.read_settings`.
 The resulting data is used to construt the market clearing algorithm directly in the :py:meth:`MCA's